 ProjectManager has portfolio dashboards to monitor all your projects in one place.
 Learn more

 Managing many projects requires a great deal of resources.
 These resources must be allocated carefully to avoid having resources overlap.
-If they do, this will impact the scheduling, budgets and can even jeopardize the success of the project.
-That’s why it’s important to carefully plan resource management and monitor its allocation.
+If they do, this will impact the scheduling, budgets and can even jeopardize the profitability or even the success of the project.

 The critical path is the shortest amount of time needed to complete the project.
 It does this by identifying the essential tasks.
 This can help managers prioritize and balance the resources across their projects.